mihaifm/4colors/readme.md

 - easy customization - simply change the 4 colors
 - terminal compatibility

-The plugin also comes with a vim-airline theme, which is very lightweight.
+The plugin also comes with vim-airline and lightline themes.

 ## Installation